Skip to content

 Overview

 Access to TRT, GLP-1s, and peptides changed more between 2023 and 2026 than in the prior decade.
 Compounded versions of GLP-1s went from grey-area to mainstream and are now in active regulatory flux.
-The FDA's peptide framework moved roughly two dozen popular peptides into Category 2 status, then RFK announced a partial reversal for ~14 of them, then a July 2026 advisory committee was scheduled for the contested core (BPC-157 and company).
+The FDA's peptide framework moved roughly two dozen popular peptides into Category 2 status, then 12 of them came off the list in April 2026 after sponsors withdrew nominations, and a July 2026 advisory committee is scheduled to consider whether to formally clear the contested core (BPC-157, TB-500, MOTS-c, and others).
 Static guides are wrong within weeks.

 This page is the cross-cut for the country, clinic, and pricing questions across all three pillars.
 For the protocol-specific context: